Daetalus/Hydrogen/design/writing-a-language.md

 To compile a statement, we determine what sort of statement it is (eg. is it a for loop, if statement, etc.), then handle each case separately.

 To compile an expression, we use a Pratt parser, explained well by Bob Nystrom in his post [here](http://journal.stuffwithstuff.com/2011/03/19/pratt-parsers-expression-parsing-made-easy/).
-I won't bother explaining it - you can just read that article.
+I won't bother explaining it - you can just read the article.

 For example, compiling a while loop involves consuming the while keyword, then compiling an expression terminated by an open brace, then consuming the open brace, compiling a block terminated by a close brace, and then consuming the close brace.

+### Variable Assignment

+### If Statements

+### While Loops

+### Break Statements

+### Function Definitions

+### Return Statements

+* When returning, functions push onto the stack the number of arguments they are returning, followed by that many values, representing the value of those arguments.

+###

 ## Execution